usaid-cs/yesterday-i-learned/random.md

 1. [Samsonite luggages are popular theft targets because they are good.](http://www.safesuitcases.com/)
 1. To maximise the effects of your completely legal marijuana, [supposedly](https://forum.grasscity.com/threads/first-pass-metabolism-why-its-not-working.685049/) you should: neither undereat nor overeat, eat greasy foods, not drink anything sweet, and drink alcohol instead.
 1. You can normally drink [alcohol](https://www.beeradvocate.com/beer/profile/30471/89343/) on the (national rail) train, but not on the tube.
 [Exceptions apply.](https://www.drinkaware.co.uk/alcohol-facts/alcohol-and-the-law/drinking-alcohol-in-public-places/)
-1. Christianity became the official religion of the Roman Empire in AD 312, before which they had their Roman gods.
 1. You aren't supposed to inhale tobacco smoke through a pipe.
 You just taste it with your mouth.
 1. Many Japanese maps were consulted on a floor which allowed for multiple viewpoints.
 1. [If you try to buy a bong and you ask for a bong, they won't sell it to you.](https://en.wikipedia.org/wiki/Bong#Legal_issues) You need to ask for a "water pipe".